bbbtttiii/parallelogram-frontend/README.md

 ## Contributing

-Feel free to report a bug or create a pull request if you have any ideas for expansion or improvement.
+Feel free to report a bug or create a pull request if you have any ideas for expansion or improvement!

 ## Authors